Topolis/Validator/README.md

 - Message "Invalid - Additional keys present" is -2 but sounds like -11
 - Relative paths in condition parser
 - Auto incremental indexes in listings
+- Invalid property gets removed even when required (See type in content.yml)